har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/vht-loading.PNG)

 The **msto.me** link is different.
 As a side note, the NoScript addon prevents any content from loading at first.

-This is a *good thing*.
+(This is a *good thing*.
 If a virus or phishing scam relies on links to scripts to exploit a system, it will not be able to work.
-(Blocking scripts does not always block malware, though.)
+Blocking scripts does not always block malware, but it can prevent scripts from performing unwanted behavior on your system.)

 With scripts enabled, the page loads.
-It shows two buttons, both of which are somewhat misleading.
 The phone/WhatsApp icon seems to give the page legitimacy because it is a familiar icon.
 The page even offers two buttons for direct contact with the (fake) user:

 ![](/assets/2021-05-14/msto-landingpage.PNG)

 Both buttons' URLS redirect to an external page.
-They are not real links within the **msto.me** website.
+They are not links to pages within the **msto.me** website.
 We can inspect them for more detail:

 ![](/assets/2021-05-14/msto-links-analyzed.PNG)

+## UTM Campaign

-Finally, clicking either button directs to the same target page: another "middle page" called **giveladieslove.com**.
+Either URL from Dana's website directs to a page called **giveladieslove.com**.
 In order to keep this appropriate for all audiences, the full webpage will not be displayed.
-(Also, the author recommends not visiting this site.)
 Instead, we will analyze some behaviors.

-## UTM Campaign

 First, the URL with scripts disabled reveals some information: specifically, that we arrived on this site through the Facebook campaign